WedeMarina/snake-game/README.md

 ## To Do
 - Create a "break" button, to pause the game, but not reset it at the same time

+## Updates
-- Create a responsive layout for use on mobile phone / tablet
+- Created a responsive layout for use on mobile phone / tablet

 ## Deployment
 Deployed via Netlify at: https://vibrant-ritchie-204040.netlify.app